The Zoo is open daily through 10/31/23. Hours and closed dates below.

 Ticket Price: $3 (equals 2 pieces of lettuce)

-Tickets can be purchased ONLINE HERE, or at the front entrance, gift shop, attractions booth, or train ticket booth.
+Attraction tickets can be purchased ONLINE HERE, or at the front entrance, gift shop, attractions booth, or train ticket booth.
+An attraction pass, equal to 15 rides or feedings, can be purchased at the Zoo for $35, a discounted rate from the single-ticket price.

 Have a unique experience at the Zoo!
-Animal encounters like bison feeding will be available soon.
+Animal encounters with animals like our North American river otters and rhino, Masamba, are often available.
 Click the button below for more information.